-Boeing Grounds Dozens of 737 Max Jets Months After Comeback
+Boeing Grounds Dozens of 737 Max Jets on Manufacturing Flaw

 American removed 17 Max planes from service while United stopped flying 16, and Alaska halted flights by four.

-The Max, Boeing’s latest generation of the decades-old single-aisle workhorse, was grounded after two crashes five months apart in Indonesia and Ethiopia in 2018 and 2019, in which 346 people were killed.
+The 737 Max, Boeing’s latest generation of the single-aisle workhorse, was grounded after two crashes five months apart in Indonesia and Ethiopia in 2018 and 2019, in which 346 people were killed.

-It was cleared to fly again by U.S. regulators in November, with regulators in Europe and most other major markets following suit.
+The jet was cleared to fly again by U.S. regulators in November, followed by regulators in Europe and most other major markets aside from China and India.

-(Updates with FAA statement in third paragraph)
+(Updates with analyst’s quote in fifth paragraph.)

 For more articles like this, please visit us at bloomberg.com